-Green bean salad recipe with a Mediterranean twist and ready in 20 minutes.
+Here's a green bean salad recipe with a Mediterranean twist that can be ready in 20 minutes.
 Topped with crispy shallots and feta, this salad is packed with a lot of bright flavors.
-You can make this recipe with simple ingredients ahead of time.
+This salad keeps well, so it's fine to make it ahead of time.

 How to choose green beans

-Green beans are sold in packages or in bulk where you can pick them yourself.
-Good green beans are bright green and don't have any brown marks on them.
+Green beans are sold in packages or, if you're lucky, occasionally you can find them sold in bulk where you can pick them yourself.
+If you can select individual beans, good green beans are bright green and don't have any brown marks on them.
 They are also crisp and snap when you bend them.